 The portion of the Plan's interest in the Master Trust currently invested in the PCA Common Stock Fund, and any future employee or employer contributions used to acquire PCA common stock, is invested in the Employee Stock Ownership Plan ("ESOP") component of the Plan.
-Plan participants have the ability to instruct the Plan's trustee to distribute directly to them future cash dividends paid on shares of PCA common stock credited to their PCA common stock ESOP.
+Plan participants may instruct the Plan's trustee to distribute future cash dividends paid on shares of PCA common stock credited to their PCA common stock ESOP directly to them.
 The election to receive cash dividends is made through the PCA Benefits Center, and dividends will be reported as taxable income.